-Olive oil, which is rich in monounsaturated fatty acids, is a major component of the Mediterranean diet.
-Populations from that region have longer life expectancies and lower risks of heart disease, high blood pressure and stroke, compared with North Americans and Northern Europeans.
+Olive oil, rich in monounsaturated fatty acids, is a major component of the Mediterranean diet.

 Monounsaturated fatty acids (MUFAs) are considered a healthy dietary fat, as opposed to saturated fats and trans fats.